ClementBM/clementbm.github.io/_posts/2023-01-18-nltk-dunning-likelihood-collocation.md

 * **stock phrases**, like *the rich and powerful*
 * **subtle and not-easily-explainable patterns of word usage**, like *a stiff breeze*, or *broad daylight*
 * **phraseme** or **set phrase** is a multi word utterance where at least one of whose components is selectionnaly constrained or restricted by linguistic convention such that it is not freely chosen.
-* **idiomatic phrase** or **idiom**, completely frowzen expressions, like proper nouns
+* **idiomatic phrase** or **idiom**, completely frozen expressions, like proper nouns
   * **proper nouns**, **proper names**, quite different from lexical collocation but usually included
   * **saying** or a proverb, figure of speech, foxed expression
-* **terminological expressions**, objects in technical domains, often fairly compositional but instances that have to be treated consistently for translation (for instance).
+* **terminological expressions**, like group of words in technical domains that are often compositional but they may have to be treated consistently for certain NLP tasks such as translation.

 ## Applications in NLP
 Collocations are important for a number of applications:
-* **natural language generation**, to make sure that the output sounds natural and mistakes like powerful tea or to take a decision are avoided
+* **natural language generation**, to make sure that the output sounds natural and mistakes like *powerful tea* or *to take a decision* are avoided
 * **computational lexicography**, to automatically identify the important collocations to be listed in a dictionary entry
-* **word tokenizer/parsing**, so that preference can be given to parses with natural collocations
+* **word tokenizer/parsing**, so that preference can be given to parse with natural collocations
 * **corpus linguistic research**, the study of social phenomena like the reinforcement of cultural stereotypes through language (Stubbs 1996)

 ## Co-occurrence VS Collocation
-In linguistics, co-occurrence is an above-chance frequency of occurrence of two or more terms in the same text (phrase, paragraph, corpus...), from a text corpus alongside each other in a certain order.

-Co-occurrence is the co presence statistically significative of two or multiple unit within the same contextual window.

-Co-occurrence can be seen an extension of word counting in higher dimensions.

-Co-occurences or terms association are graphemes where words are strongly associated with each other, but do not necessarily occur in a common grammatical unit and with a particular order, cases like doctor - nurse or plane - airport.
+In linguistics, co-occurences or terms association are graphemes where words are strongly associated with each other, but do not necessarily occur in a common grammatical unit and with a particular order, cases like doctor - nurse or plane - airport.

+In other words, co-occurrence is an extension of word counting in higher dimensions.
+The co-presence of more than one word/token within the same contextual window has to be statistically significative.

 When it's proved that there is a semantical or gramatical dependency between two words, we call it collocation.

-It's possible that terms are mutally dependent when the use of the two is very frequent.

-## Co-occurence and semantic field and isotopy
+## Co-occurence and semantic field
-Co-occurrence in this linguistic sense can be interpreted as an indicator of semantic proximity or an idiomatic expression.
-Corpus linguistics and its statistic analyses reveal patterns of co-occurrences within a language and enable to work out typical collocations for its lexical items.

-Location are "stable" coocurrence, group of words forming one lexical unit with a typical/own/particular meaning.

-When two words or other linguistic unit, have a semantical relationship, cooccurrence notion is at the base of thematic, semantic field, isotopy.
+Co-occurrence can be interpreted as an indicator of semantic proximity.
+When two words or more have a semantical relationship, co-occurrence notion is at the base of thematic, semantic field and isotopy.
 It is a more general association of words that are likely to be used in the same context.

-In semantic and semiotiquen, isotopy is the redondancy of element in a corpus enabling to understand it?
+In semantic and semiotiquen, isotopy is the redondancy of element in a corpus enabling to understand it.
 For example, the redondancy of the first person (I), make it easy to understand that the same person is talking.
-Redondancy of the same champ lexical enable us to understand that we are talking about the same theme.
+Redondancy of the same semantic field enable us to understand that we are talking about the same theme.

 ## Principal approaches of finding collocations
 * selection of collocations by frequency